Dragon1 Icon for

 Types of Stakeholders

-Types of stakeholders with regards to organizations are: Owner/Clients (the primary stakeholders), End Users, Shareholders, Clients, Employees, Managers, Architects, Contractors, Government, Suppliers and Chain partners.
+The types of stakeholders concerning organizations are Owner/Clients (the primary stakeholders), End Users, Shareholders, Clients, Employees, Managers, Architects, Contractors, Government, Suppliers, and Chain partners.

 Stakeholder Roles